-This is the USB-C cable I carry most often in the parks, as it's a highly-trusted brand known for quality cables and it comes with a handy magnetic and velcro carrying wrap.
+This is the USB-C cable I carry most often when I go to parks.
+Anker is a highly-trusted brand known for quality cables and it comes with a handy magnetic and velcro carrying wrap.
 This cable is flexible without just swinging everywhere and won't fall out of your USB-C ports at every bump and snag.

 Moshi has a 6-foot C-to-C cable without the LED indicator, but really, why wouldn't you want to know for sure that the cable is still plugged in and powering up your devices?
 This cable comes with a velcro strap for keeping it neat in your bag, and this cable is rated for up to 100W Power Delivery charging.

 These cables are available in 19 color combinations and three length configurations, meaning that you can get everyone the size and shade they want.
 I'm partial to Blue, and the Green and Hot Pink, but it's hard to go wrong with any of them — except maybe the Purple and Light Green.

 Aukey's lengthy USB-C cable is what you'll want to grab for your laptop, because not only is this a nice long, durable cable for charging your phone or tablet, it's also capable of supporting 100W charging (20V/5A).
 The braided sheathing should resist kinks and fray and the cable should be good for 25,000 bends.